plentylife/website/content/natural-currency.md

 concept, born of human mind.
 It's not a law of nature.
 We can change how money works.

 *Natural currencies* are the answer to preventing human race from self-destructing.
 The technical term is demurrage, and it simply means that the longer you hold money, the less you have --- negative interest.
-It the same as going grocery shopping; you buy what you need, and not for 3 months ahead, because food spoils.
+It's the same as going grocery shopping; you buy what you need, and not for 3 months ahead, because food spoils.

 We aren't inventing this concept.
 The ancient Egyptians used this system of money with clay tablets --- this is